mikevansighem/thea/docs/how_it_works.md

 Throughout the source-code for Theia we use a variety of terms the most import of which are defined below:

+-   Theia world: An object in which all other objects are stored.
+A world can be saved to a file.
 -   Environment: simulated state by which things are surrounded.
 -   Thing: object in the "World" that can be controlled such as a house or a streetlight.
 -   Communicator: object to communicate with hardware modules.